 Tourmaline is found in pegmatites and alluvial deposits all over the world.
 Tourmaline is the national gemstone for the United States, where it has been mined for centuries.
 In fact, up until the early 1900s, the United States was considered the primary source for fine tourmaline.
 Today, the most significant tourmaline deposits come from Minas Gerais and Bahia, Brazil.
 Other notable tourmaline sources include Afghanistan, Australia, Burma (Myanmar), India, Italy, (Elba) Madagascar, Malawi, Mozambique, Namibia, Nepal, Nigeria, Pakistan, Russia, Sri Lanka, Switzerland, (Tessin) Tanzania, the United States (California and Maine), Zaire, Zambia and Zimbabwe.

-Tanzania is known to produce fine emerald-green chrome dravite tourmaline, and in the late 1990s, a copper-bearing blue paraiba tourmaline was discovered in Nigeria; shortly thereafter, another deposit of a copper-bearing paraiba tourmaline was discovered in Mozambique.
-Both of Africa's Paraiba tourmaline deposits were not as intensely colored as Brazilian materials.
+Tanzania is known to produce fine emerald-green chrome dravite tourmaline, and in the late 1990s, a copper-bearing blue Paraiba tourmaline was discovered in Nigeria; shortly thereafter, another deposit of a copper-bearing Paraiba tourmaline was discovered in Mozambique.
+Both of Africa's Paraiba tourmaline deposits were not as intensely coloured as Brazilian materials.
 Zambia is known for producing fine red rubellite and yellow canary tourmaline, while Afghanistan is famed for producing fine green verdelite and rare blue indicolite.